VicSales28/project-pixels-art/README.md

 # Pixels Art 🎨

-My third project produced while I was studying JS at Trybe Programming School 🚀🚀🚀
+My third project produced while I was studying JS at Trybe Programming School.

 In this project, I implemented a pixel art editor where the user can choose a color from a color palette and can paint whatever he wants on a whiteboard.